What We Offer

 Alternative dispute resolution (ADR) in the form of mediation or arbitration may be an efficient and cost-effective way to resolve a dispute or litigation without having to go to trial.
 Often ADR is required by contract to resolve business disputes.
 In other cases, the court may require it.

-At the New York law firm of Arthur R. Lehman, we can represent you in mediation or in American Arbitration Association (AAA) arbitrations, Judicial Arbitration and Mediation Service (JAMS) arbitrations, and other private commercial arbitrations.
-With more than 30 years of litigation experience on our side, we know how to succeed using ADR.
+At our firm, we can represent you in mediation or in American Arbitration Association (AAA) arbitrations, Judicial Arbitration and Mediation Service (JAMS) arbitrations, and other private commercial arbitrations.
+With more than 40 years of litigation experience on our side, we know how to succeed using ADR.

 Choosing Alternative Dispute Resolution